Cross-Lane Communication: When Lanes Need to Talk

 Why Within-Group Operations Matter

 Notice the *Within operations with group size 4 throughout the code.
-This isn’t arbitrary – base64’s 4-to-3 conversion requires operations that respect 4-element group boundaries.
+Base64’s 4-to-3 conversion requires operations that respect 4-element group boundaries.
 The *Within cross-lane operations work correctly regardless of SIMD width because:

 The Output patterns maintain the 4:3 ratio across lane groups, discarding the fourth byte that could be “contaminated” by rotation or shift operation.
-It is this pattern that makes this algorithm work for any SIMD width.
+This pattern is what makes the algorithm work for any SIMD width.

 By using lanes.RotateWithin(value, offset, 4) and lanes.SwizzleWithin(value, indices, 4), we tell the compiler: “Perform these operations within groups of 4 lanes.”
 If the hardware has 4 lanes, one group is processed.
 If it has 16 lanes, four groups are processed simultaneously.
 The group size parameter ensures correct behavior regardless of hardware.